Wildlife Trapping, Relocation And Rescue Options In Ohio

-According to Barbara French, a biologist with Bat Conservation International, many people have a few bats in their attic and never know it.
 But a large colony of bats can become a noise or odor nuisance.
 Bats should not be allowed to enter interior living quarters.

 CWR Gets Squirrels Out Of Houses, Attics, Roofs, Yards, Soffits, Gardens, Sheds, Outbuildings, Rental Properties, Apartments And Garages In Ohio

 The Cottom’s Wildlife Removal company uses live trapping to get squirrels out of homes, attics, yards, eves, soffits, chimneys, roofs, sheds, garages, gardens and lofts on behalf of Ohio homeowners and businesses.
 The CWR squirrel control and prevention service area includes Cleveland, Columbus, Cincinnati, Akron and other Ohio cities.

 To keep squirrels out of your attic you need to be as tenacious as they are.
 The experts at CWR recommend that you devise a good strategy to deal with the little varmints.
 Consider removing bird feeders, secure your garbage cans, cut back tree limbs near your roof, set trapping cages in your attic and install a EVICTOR strobe light in your attic – or simply have the Cottom’s Wildlife Removal company do the work.

 For expert wildlife trapping and animal removal services for Cleveland and Northern Ohio homeowners and businesses, call 440-236-8114 24/7.